MonicaZhou125/Meng.github.io/_pages/about.md

 Education
 ======
+* Postdoctoral Researcher at the School of Medicine, Imperial College London, 2025–Now
 * Visiting Student in Cavendish Laboratory for Computational Radiotherapy, the University of Cambridge, 2025
 * **Ph.D** in Biomedical Engineering, The Chinese University of Hong Kong, 2025 (expected)
 * **M.S.** in Information and signal processing, University of Chinese Academy of Sciences 2019